Daviduk1/Delivernow/README.md

-# Getting Started with Create React App
+# Delivernow Web App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstracted with reactjs.
+It is a food ordering app that will deliver your stuff to your doorsteps.

 ## Available Scripts